Donor Profile

 Under the new Law on Cooperation for Sustainable Development Cooperation and Global Solidarity, Spain is expected to focus its development cooperation efforts on tackling inequality, poverty, and environmental crises as well as defending gender equality, human rights, and democracy.

 The Spanish government has outlined its strategic orientations for development in the Master Plan for Spanish Cooperation 2018-2021, which emphasizes Spain’s commitment to advancing the implementation of the 2030 Agenda for Sustainable Development.
-The next Master Plan for the 2022-2025 period is expected to be released in 2023.
+The next 6th Master Plan for the 2022-2025 period has not yet been released.

 The previous Master Plan outlines four cross-cutting development priorities: